Coronation Lamp War Memorial: History

-The Coronation Lamp and Boer War Memorial was erected on the 26 June 1902 as part of Mount Morgan's coronation celebrations.
+The Coronation Lamp and Boer War Memorial was erected on 26 June 1902 as part of Mount Morgan's coronation celebrations.
 The memorial was commissioned by the Mount Morgan Municipal Council and is thought to be designed by Arthur Jenks who, at the time, was Clerk of Works for the erection of the Mount Morgan Technical College.
 As well as commemorating the coronation of King Edward VII, it also honours the Mount Morgan troopers who died in the Boer War in South Africa.
 It originally stood at the intersection of Morgan and East Streets, and although known as the Coronation Lamp, the lamp eventually became the site of Anzac Day commemorations, the first in 1916 and also of victory celebrations at the end of the First World War.

 In 1947, the Coronation Lamp was relocated to Anzac Park when the main street was bituminised.

 The township of Mount Morgan grew with the establishment of what was to become the richest single gold mine in the world.
 Although small mining claims had occurred previously, in 1882 the three Morgan Brothers pegged claims which encompassed most of the mountain top.
 In July of the same year, they formed a partnership with three Rockhampton businessmen.
 They became extremely prosperous before selling out to their partners in 1886 who then formed the Mount Morgan Gold Mining Company Limited.
 The township quickly developed, setting up a much needed infrastructure.
 The three partners continued the company business until 1929 when a new company was formed after many miners disputes.
 The mine continued to produce gold and copper until it closed in 1990.

 At the time of the Boer War, the citizens of Mount Morgan showed a great deal of patriotism.
 The local children were encouraged to donate pennies to be melted down to form the huge Mafeking bell which originally hung in the Town Hall.

 The Mount Morgan memorial was constructed at an early phase of the history of war memorials in the state.
 After the First World War, the construction of war memorials was prolific.
 Australian war memorials are valuable evidence of imperial and national loyalties, at the time not seen as conflicting; the skills of local stonemasons, metalworkers and architects; and of popular taste.

 Although there are now many different types of memorials throughout Queensland there are few Boer Memorials and only one known one in the form of a lamp.
 The memorial at Mount Morgan was originally a gas lamp but has since been converted to electricity.